SuperFola/blog/content/posts/making_a_rendering_engine/index.md

 A VAO acts an array storing vertex (a collection of data per 3D point) attribute pointers, used by OpenGL when given a VBO (vertex buffer object, storing vertices) to know if it looking at a position, a color, a texture coordinate... in a given vertex.

-An EBO (element buffer object) is an array storing indexes of vertices (stored in a given VBO) to "link" them :
+An EBO (element buffer object) is an array storing indexes of vertices (stored in a given VBO) to "link" them:

 ```python
 vertices = [